ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-asia.md

 ### OVHcloud Control Panel

-The [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia) is a fully visual interface, ideally suited for managing only one VLAN.
-You will not be able to customise the private IP range, which will be in 10.x.x.x/16.
+The [OVHcloud Control Panel](/links/manager) is a fully visual interface, ideally suited for managing multiple VLANs.
+You will also have the possibility to customise the private IP range, which by default is in 10.x.x.x/16.

-The VLAN will be deployed by default to all zones.
-You will only have the option of activating the gateways or not.
+The VLAN will be deployed by to the selected Region.
+You will also have the option of activating the gateways or not, enabling DHCP distributions, etc.

 You can also manage billing for your services in the OVHcloud Control Panel.